-- has digital infrastructure that supports a tech sector larger than the rest of Europe combined
+- has digital infrastructure that supports the number one tech sector in Europe

-- is home to the largest air transport system in Europe connecting the UK globally
+- is home to one of the top 5 busiest airports in Europe, connecting the UK globally

 - is well-located for travel to and relations with major markets in Europe and N. America

 The UK government has prioritised the country’s transition to sustainable energy.
 As such, the UK is home to the world’s largest offshore windfarm, operated by Ørsted and located off the Yorkshire coast in the north of England.

 Energy is also a major driver of the UK’s economic growth.
 Investment in energy projects accounted for 26.4% of all industrial investment in 2020 , and amounted to a total of £15bn investment in energy industries.